 Despite its importance, petty cash remains an area of company finances that receives a minimal amount of attention.
-And this is what makes it such potential risk.
+And this is what makes it such a potential risk.

 Inadequate management of petty cash can leave a business dangerously susceptible to the risks of workplace fraud and compliance breaches.
 Here’s an overview: